ilan-anodot/anodotcost_api_docs_slate/source/includes/_Metrics Operations.md

 }
 ```

+**Response**

 If successfull the API returns an array of stream names and the number of metrics for each one of them.

 ### Get EPS (Events Per Second)